 Prior to this initial public offering, there has been no public market for our shares or ADSs.
-Our ADSs have been approved for listing on the NASDAQ Global Market.
+We have applied to list our ADSs on the NASDAQ Global Market.
 Our shares will not be listed on any exchange or quoted for trading on any over-the-counter trading system.
 If an active trading market for our ADSs does not develop after this offering, the market price and liquidity of our ADSs will be materially and adversely affected.

-Negotiations with the underwriters determined the initial public offering price for our ADSs which may bear no relationship to their market price after the initial public offering.
+Negotiations with the underwriters will determine the initial public offering price for our ADSs which may bear no relationship to their market price after the initial public offering.
 We cannot assure you that an active trading market for our ADSs will develop or that the market price of our ADSs will not decline below the initial public offering price.